What Happens on a Cruise, Stays on the Cruise - Part 4

 Moving his lips around to meet hers, he covered her mouth with a kiss.

 His tongue gliding threw her parted lips.
-Slowly he ran his fingertips just inside the waistline of her silk underwear.
-Her body weakened from his scent, from his hold, from his tone from his touch.
+Slowly he ran his fingertips just inside the waistline of the lace.
+Her body weakened from his scent, from his hold, from his tone, from his touch.

 Her chest heaved.
 Her knees buckled.
 Her breathing intensified.
-Now she wrestled with him to release her arms that were still in his grip so that she could hold his body and they can play a fair match - Harry held her firm.
-He finally releases her arms but only to spin her around.
+Now she wrestled with him to release her arms still in his grip so she could hold his body and they can play a fair match - Harry held her firm.
+He finally releases her arms.
 She was now up against the wall where Harry hoisted her by the hips.
 She looked down at him, her eyes glistening.
 His eyes, dark and intense.

 She tilted her head towards him, cupped his face in her palms and played for those lips that had roused her all day.
 Harry was quick and rebutted, resting his forehead against hers, nostrils exchanging the contents of each other lungs, but their lips stayed apart.

 Lemaruh, let's go to dinner before I do to you now what I have been doing to you in my dreams.
 (Uttering under his breath) Anything else from either of us will end up causing thunderstorms in our centre courts.

 He brought her back down on her feet, buried his face in the nape of her neck, held her close, inhaled long and deep and whispered.